 At the evacuation site, each classroom teacher/adult with students will hold up either the red or green side of their signal card.
 The green side indicates that all students are present and accounted for.
-The red sign indicates that students are missing or assistance is needed.
+The red sign indicates "missing students" or "need assistance."
 The card can be found in the Emergency Backpack in each classroom.